In This Guide

 - An email confirmation with transaction details

-- A QR code (your official levy receipt and entry document)
+- A QR code (your levy receipt and entry document)

 - A transaction reference number for your records